senkulabs/chirper/README.md

 PUSHER_APP_CLUSTER=mt1
 ```

-- Test create chirp and update chirp but it fails.
+Test create chirp from one account to another account in different browser then it works.